top of page

 Her outrage is echoed by Electra Lyte.

 “I think it will obviously affect any queer entertainer,” she said.
 “Honestly any queer person.
-Especially any trans person.”
+Especially any trans person.
+No matter what happens, it's just giving people the idea that they have access to us like that.”

 “Thankfully I have not run into any issues regarding that,” said Cirice Delray.
-“I host, we haven't run into any issues.”
+“I host shows, and we haven't run into any issues.”

 Family acceptance